MDGrey33/GPT-4-Turbo-Assistant/README.md

 YouTube video showing how it works kind of recorded QA https://youtu.be/4KgEMO4Ufis

+Video showing how I added a file to the assistants context https://youtu.be/34IfrpEQMMA

 I will go into more detail about it as I explore more, feel free to contribute.

 For now, it implements the conversation with the extended context and code interpreter.